LaravelDaily/Booking-Com-Simulation-Laravel/course/07-property-search-json-transforming.md

     $response->assertJsonPath('0.apartments.0.beds_list', '4 beds (3 ' . str($bedTypes[0]->name)->plural() . ', 1 ' . $bedTypes[1]->name . ')');

     // ----------------------
-    // SEVENTH: add second bed with that new type to that second room
+    // SEVENTH: add a second bed with that new type to that second room
     // ----------------------

     Bed::create([